 The Emerald Lake Trail loops around Emerald Lake in Yoho National Park.
 It’s a popular trail, but doesn’t get as crowded as Lake Louise.
 Like Lake Louise, though, the trail offers Insta-worthy vistas of a green lake surrounded by forests and snow-capped mountains.
 There are some steep sections but overall the hike is not very difficult.
 Dogs are allowed if they’re on leash.

 Alberta: Upper Grassi Lakes Trail Loop, Canmore Nordic Centre Provincial Park

-Canmore is one of the best places to visit in August, when the town hosts the Canmore Folk Music Festival.
-August is also a good time to hike the scenic Upper Grassi Lakes Trail Loop, since there can be slippery ice once temperatures drop.
+Canmore hosts the Canmore Folk Music Festival in August.
+The month is also a good time to hike the scenic Upper Grassi Lakes Trail Loop, since there can be slippery ice once temperatures drop.
 The hike is so easy that you can bring the kids and the dog — on leash, of course — and do it in the morning to be back in time for the day’s line-up at the festival.

 Alberta: Teahouses Trail, Banff National Park

 The Teahouses Trail in Banff National Park combines parts of several trails, including the Plain of Six Glaciers Trail along Lake Louise and the Lake Agnes Trail above Lake Louise.
 If you hike this trail, you get to visit two teahouses in one day and can also admire the famous Fairmont Chateau Lake Louise.
 The trail has a few steep climbs.
 Dogs are allowed if they’re on leash.